The Guide to Smart Buildings

 The systems that can be used to help make a building smart come in a range of different solutions.
 These solutions can differ by the way the technology collects data, the amount of data it can provide, or the function it provides.

 The way a smart building solution collects data is down to the function it will serve.
-For example, if the system is to enhance space utilisation, then a solution that uses occupancy sensor technology to count people will be best suited as it provides data that can give insight on how to aid this requirement.
+For example, if the system is to enhance space utilisation, then solutions that use occupancy sensor technology to count people, monitor desk or meeting room utilisation will be best suited as they provide the data that can give insight on how to aid this requirement.

 And even once you have decided on the type of smart building solution you need, there are often other considerations that you need to think about.
 For example, when choosing a workplace occupancy sensor you will need to make considerations based on aspects such as how the technology is powered, if it can integrate with other systems and the connection type it requires.
 There are also differences in the type of detection technology it uses, such as passive infrared, ultrasonic or image recognition.
 Each comes with limitations and advantages in terms of the amount of data it can provide and the anonymity it keeps.